How to Quickly Clear or Reduce System Data on Mac

 System Data shows 21.21 GB in storage

-In my case, system data is taking up 21GB of space — that I would much rather have available to install more games or apps!
+In this case (the above screenshot), system data is taking up 21GB of space — that we would much rather have available to install more games or apps!

-While it’s tempting to delete large files to free up space quickly, this approach requires some
+While deleting large files to free up space quickly is tempting, this approach requires some

 If you don’t feel like using an automated tool to get the job done for you, there are several manual methods you can use to clear up system data on your Mac and regain valuable storage space.